ALPHA SIGMA CHAPTER OF EPSILON SIGMA PHI THE NATIONAL COOPERATIVE EXTENSION PROFESSIONALS’ ORGANIZATION, INCORPORATED

 ARTICLE II: PURPOSE

-The purpose of this organization is to develop the Cooperative Extension profession through:
+The purpose of this organization is to develop the University of Wisconsin – Madison Division of Extension profession through:

 - Connecting all colleagues and retirees, both locally and nationally